dinomite505/learning_docker/dockerfile-build-nodejs/README.md

 GET /favicon.ico 404 6.763 ms - 970
 ```
 <br>
-Run additional test by pushing, pulling or removing your image and running it again to see how it behaves.
+Run additional test by pushing, pulling to Docker Hub or removing your image locally and running it again to see how it behaves.